Lendermarket Review 2026 – More than 14% return from Estonia?

 How does Lendermarket work?

-After registration, you have two options to invest your money.
+After registration, you have three options to invest your money.

 2. You can build your portfolio completely automatically using the Auto Invest feature.